 Hi Pacers!
-You may have noticed special badges for our challenges this month.
+You may have noticed special badges for the UN BreatheLife Challenge.
 That’s because Pacer has teamed up with the UN/WHO/CCAC BreatheLife2030 Challenge to encourage people to get out and walk!
-Walk or take public transportation this month instead of driving to get healthier than ever and to reduce air pollution in your area.
+Walk or take public transportation month instead of driving to get healthier than ever and to reduce air pollution in your area.
 More walking and less driving is a win/win – improve the health of our bodies and our environment at the same time.

 Why should I walk instead of drive?

 Walking is easy, fun and one of the best fitness activities you can do to get healthier!
 Check out our blog post on why you should walk for health!
 Every kilometer you walk instead of drive gives you about 1,300 steps depending on your stride length.
+(2,000 steps per mile).
 Each km walked instead of driven also saves about 250 grams of CO2!

 The CDC recommends 150 minutes per week (2.5 hours) of moderate exercise, such as brisk walking.
+That means you should walk 30 minutes per day, 5 days a week.
 300 minutes (5 hours) per week gives even more health benefits.
 Almost anyone can get out and walk, so it just makes sense to be as active as possible!

 One of the best ways to get more steps is to replace one of your daily drives with a daily walk!
 Even if you live in an area that’s less walkable, you can often take care of multiple errands at one time with a little walking.
 You’ll save money on gas, get more steps and get a nice walk in around your local neighborhood!